 The basic ratio for the gin and tonic water in this drink is 1:1 and 1:3, with the strength varying based on the amount of tonic water you put into your drink.

 The type of garnish varies for each bartender.
 To ensure that you do not get a citrus garnish, you can simply (and politely of course) ask your bartender not to garnish with citrus.
-If they offer another garnish, feel free to say no or let their professional opinion inspire your palette.
+If they offer another garnish, feel free to say no or let their professional opinion inspire your palate.

 The piña colada is a tropical rum cocktail from San Juan, Puerto Rico.
 It was created in the 1950s by one of three Puerto Rican bartenders.
 In any case, the piña colada has made history thanks to its sweet and decadent taste.